irozaji/legal-document-management-app/project-overview.md

 - PDF Handling:

-  - Use libraries like react-pdf for rendering PDF previews within the application.
+  - Use react-pdf for rendering PDF previews within the application.
   - Ensure that the "Go To Page" functionality interacts correctly with the PDF viewer to navigate to the specified page.